Configuring Airnode

 This field allows the deployment of multiple Airnodes with the same provider ID.

-For example, the provider may deploy one Airnode with the stage
+For example, the provider may deploy one Airnode with the stage api3 to serve

-API3 dAPIs, and one with the stage public
+API3 dAPIs, and one with the stage public that serves the public.
+A regular

 user will have a single deployment, so feel free to set any descriptive name as

-your stage
+your stage.

 # triggers

-field allows you to expose Airnode endpoints from an OIS
+The triggers field allows you to expose Airnode endpoints from an OIS

 selectively.
 For example, your OIS may include ten endpoints, but you may only